 Be kind, rewind… This week’s This week’s audio/visual delights.

 • Marking the diary with some upcoming virtual events, as this weekend sees 2021’s digital Flame Con bringing a plethora of panel talks and presentations; and next month heralds the arrival of 2021’s Hackney Comic and Zine Fair, running from September 4th-30th, with a series of virtual talks and in-person exhibitions .

 • Secret Headquarters hosted a book launch event celebrating the arrival of Crisis Zone, as Simon Hanselmann spoke with Alex Graham about the comic's online genesis, manic outpourings of creativity, social media's death knell for agrarianism, and becoming a parent.

-• Comic Books Are Burning In Hell once more, and it was a classic “what I read on my summer holidays” episode from Tucker Stone, Joe McCulloch, Matt Seneca, and Chris Mauntner this week, as Garth Ennis returns to Gotham and Tatsuki Fujimoto returns to manga one-shots, before wings are unfurled and a flight taken to Hawkworld.
+• Comic Books Are Burning In Hell once more, and it was a classic “what I read on my summer holidays” episode from Tucker Stone, Joe McCulloch, Matt Seneca, and Chris Mautner this week, as Garth Ennis returns to Gotham and Tatsuki Fujimoto returns to manga one-shots, before wings are unfurled and a flight taken to Hawkworld.

 • Sally Madden and Katie Skelly considered the Thick Lines of Diane Noomin’s Glitz-2-Go this week, discussing the patterns that can be found therein, the great and good of auto-fiction, and just what it is that Chess the Musical entails.